 Peggy later (after Fred has broken it off with her) grumpily saying her career as a home wrecker is now over.

 Ho Yay: Fred and Al end up drunkenly cuddling each other in the back of the car.
-Millie jokes "what a lovely couple they make."
+Millie jokes that they make a lovely couple.

 Jerkass Woobie: Luella was incredibly insensitive when she led the neighbourhood kids to spy on Homer's hooks, but you absolutely feel for the poor girl after Homer's outburst.
 She's clearly feeling horrible about what just happened.